The Hobbit (2003 video game): Reception

-The Hobbit received mixed reviews across all platforms, according to the review aggregators Metacritic and GameRankings, with aggregate scores ranging from 59% to 67%.
+The Hobbit received mixed reviews across all platforms, according to the review aggregator platforms Metacritic and GameRankings, with aggregate scores ranging from 59% to 67%.

 IGN called the Game Boy Advance version a good action game with impressive graphics, but thought it lacked a sense of grandeur, with all the quests and battles coming across as trivial and unimportant.
 Reviewing the other versions, they still enjoyed the action and visuals, but said that they found the gameplay similar to The Legend of Zelda, but not executed as well; they primarily recommended it to "hardcore Tolkien fans" and young players.
 GameSpot and GameSpy agreed that it might appeal to Tolkien fans, praising its faithfulness to the book, but found the gameplay derivative and not enough to hold up next to the story, although GameSpy also said in their review of the PC version that it might be disappointing to everyone due to looking "too juvenile" for adults, being too challenging for children, and unappealing to Tolkien fans due to its adaptation of the book into a "lightweight, cartoonish platformer".
 Eurogamer panned the Xbox version, calling it "painfully average", with subpar graphics, repetitive levels, and too many "find-the-key" scenarios.